netzmacht-archive/contao-workflow-engine/README.md

 Model object
 ------------

 The workflow handles "model" objects.
-A "model" object is basically an instance of `Lexik\Bundle\WorkflowBundle\Model\ModelInterface`.
+A "model" object is basically an instance of `WorkflowEngine\Model\ModelInterface`.
 This interface provides 2 methods:

 * `getWorkflowIdentifier()` returns an unique identifier used to store a model state in the database ;
 * `getWorkflowData()` returns an array of data to store with a model state.